SovereignCloudStack/k8s-observability/docs/iaas.md

 #### Update the SCS monitoring deployment

 This step deploys Grafana dashboards, Prometheus rules and instruct monitoring stack to add the Ceph exporter targets into the Prometheus configuration.
-Ensure that you add the monitoring targets' IPs and ports to `values-observer-ceph-ansible.yaml` for Ceph-ansible deployments/
+Ensure that you add the monitoring targets' IPs and ports to `values-observer-ceph-ansible.yaml` for Ceph-ansible deployment.

 ```bash
 helm upgrade dnation-kubernetes-monitoring-stack dnationcloud/dnation-kubernetes-monitoring-stack --reset-then-reuse-values \